 Fulfilment of the physical, mental, social, and cognitive needs and expectations of a worker related to their work.
 Hazards of a psychosocial nature include aspects of work organization, social factors at work, work environment, equipment, and hazardous tasks.

-ISO 45003 is not a standard on well-being per se.
+e to Ig I&S OH&S do ISO 45003 is not a standard on well-being per se.
 Effective workplace well-being is impossible without managing psychological health and safety.
 If you manage psychosocial risk, then you can create the right conditions for workplace well-being.
-If your organization has well-being initiatives, you will need to align these to the ISO 45003 definition of workplace well-being.

-While you may decide not to use the term 'psychosocial risk' in your general internal communications, it is important that top management and line managers have been introduced to this terminology; and that they understand that there are psychosocial hazards which can cause physical, mental and cognitive harm.
+If your organization has well-being initiatives, you will need to align these to the ISO 45003 definition of workplace well-being. ey SO neir cand While you may decide not to use the term 'psychosocial risk' in your general internal communications, it is important that top management and line managers have been introduced to this terminology; and that they understand that there are psychosocial hazards which can cause physical, mental and cognitive harm.
 We suggest watching this video to understand more.